mainagerald/masqani/README.md

 # Project Overview

 A comprehensive property management and listing platform tailored for the Kenyan market.
-Inspired by industry leaders like Realtor.com and Redfin.com, MasQani aims to streamline the rental and property management experience for landlords, tenants, and administrators.
+It aims to streamline the rental and property management experience for landlords, tenants, and administrators.

 ## Features